What are AI Agents? How AI Augments Human Work to Increase Productivity

 5. Learning agents

 • How they work - Learning agents improve over time by analyzing past experiences and external feedback.
-They typically include a learning element that updates their behaviour, a critic that evaluates performance, and a problem generator that suggests new actions to try.
+They typically include a learning element that updates their behavior, a critic that evaluates performance, and a problem generator that suggests new actions to try.

-• How they support humans - learning agents adapt to changing conditions and user behaviour without needing to be reprogrammed.
+• How they support humans - learning agents adapt to changing conditions and user behavior without needing to be reprogrammed.
 They help optimize business processes by continuously improving how tasks are performed, reducing the need for manual adjustments.

 • Example -This AI agent continuously learns which specific lead actions (website pages visited, email open rate, etc.) are the most important predictors of successful conversions and automatically adjusts its lead scoring model.